piyeldev/calculator/README.md

 - **and so much more, coming soon!!!**

 ## Status
+FINISHED <a href="https://piyeldev.github.io/calculator/destinations/bmi-calc.html">BMI Calculator</a>.
+(February 17, 2024)
-Currently finishing <a href="piyeldev.github.io/calculator/destinations/bmi-calc.htmkl">BMI Calculator</a>.
-(Jan.
-14, 2024)
+Currently finishing <a href="https://piyeldev.github.io/calculator/destinations/bmi-calc.html">Area Calculator</a>.
+(March 10, 2024)

+Progress' been slow, just looking forward to be consistent.
 ## Contribute
 Feel free to look around and correct some mistakes I have in my code, I will really appreciate it!